iam-peekay/personal-website/content/pages/about.md

 So what exactly do I do?

-Well, subscribe to my newsletter (on the front page of this blog) to find out 😊
+Well, subscribe to my newsletter (on the front page of this blog) or join us on [TruStory](beta.trustory.io) to find out 😊

 I'm running out of steam talking about myself.
 I'll get back to this later to fill in the details. 🤟